szist/flow2ts/README.md

 ### Formatting

-At this point formatting is probably really bad in each file ☹ One way to fix it if there is prettier in place after staging all files.
+At this point formatting is probably messed up in the converted files ☹ One way to fix it if there is prettier in place after staging all files.

 It's a good idea to configure prettier and eslint before doing this.
 See below.